Forest of Fontainebleau: A royal domain

 In 1400, Charles VI initiated the first reform of forest policy; that is, he ordered the complete closure of the forest area for several months in order to verify the rights and uses of each user of the forest.
-This exceptional procedure was repeated many times under the Ancien Regime.
+This exceptional procedure was repeated many times under the Ancien Régime.

 The castle was rebuilt from 1527 by François I, as a base from which to hunt "the red and black beasts" which abounded in the forest.
 At the time, the forest covered only 13,365 hectares, but the kings of France extended it through acquisitions and forfeitures.
 Also under François I, the office of Grand Forestier was created.
 He was responsible for officers and horse guards, each having the supervision and management of a canton of the forest.
 It was at this time, during the 16th century, that the administration responsible for managing the forest took shape.
 It retained this responsibility until the French Revolution.

-At the time of Louis XIV, less than 20% of the forest area was wooded.
+At the time of Louis XIV, less than 20 percent of the forest area was wooded.
 Jean-Baptiste Colbert launched a reform from June to September 1664 as well as a tree-planting campaign.
 In 1716, following the severe winter of the year 1709, 6,000 hectares were planted with deciduous trees, but this turned out to be an almost total failure.
 In 1750, the 90 km perimeter of the forest was delimited by 1050 boundary markers, some of which are still visible today.
-In 1786, Scots pines were introduced.
+In 1786, Scotch pines were introduced.
 After the Revolution, following numerous illegal cuts and the proliferation of game due to lack of hunting, Napoleon I reformed the forestry administration and that of the castle in 1807.

 In 1830, the planting of another 6,000 hectares of pine provoked the anger of artists who came to seek inspiration in the forest.